c-schrade/Udacity-Face-Generation-Project/README.md

 of random vectors.
 This task is approached by using a GAN model.

-## More precise description of the model
+## More precise Description of the Model

 As usual, the GAN-architecture consists of two parts: the generator and the discriminator.
 The discriminator model is fed real images of human faces and learns to distinguish between real and fake